osrf/cloudsim-legacy/README.vagrant.md

 Introduction
 ============

-We have prepared a ready to use Vagrant image for OpenStack and CloudSim, this makes it easier to test and develop CloudSim without using an external cloud provider.
+We have prepared a ready to use Vagrant image for OpenStack and CloudSim to make it easier to test and develop CloudSim without using an external cloud provider.
 The image has been tested with the following requirements:

 - Vagrant 1.2.3